RemiBou/remibou.github.io/_posts/2018-6-22-Using-Mediatr-on-AspNetCore2.1-Week-25.md

 ```
 - First line calls the mediator and get the result asynchronously (you could have IO under this so it's better to do everything async)
 - Then I parse the result, most of this code is from the original security template for asp.net.
 I commented the 2FA part as I didn't implement it yet.
-- I reuse the ModelState for sending the error as it's the format waited for the client (rpc via http) in the event of a bad request (400)
+- I reuse the ModelState for sending the error as it's the format expected by the client (rpc via http) in the event of a bad request (400)
 This is the most complicated code I have on my controller action, most of the time it's just like this :

 ```C#
 var res = await mediator.Send(command);
 if (res.IsSucess)
     return new OkResult();
 return new BadRequestObjectResult(res.Errors);
 ```

 So why have a Controller at all ?
 Mainly because it has a few things to do : routing / http verbs / redirection and in some case like the login part, something more complex.

 ### Events
 I am using Azure Table for data storage.
 This service doesn't provide indexing out of the box, so you have to do it yourself.
 With event I can safely decouple my write model (inserting new element) and my read model (querying element based on some criteria).
 An event is pretty much like a command but implements INotification and there is no result here as the caller doesn't care about what happens next :

 ```C#
 public class TossPosted : INotification {
     public string TossId{get;set;}
 }
 ```

 - A toss is a message on my application (like a post or something)
 - I just put the tossId , I could put the whole Toss content but I choose to do like this